| | Because in our 12 months in government we set an

 abuse such as yaqona, alcohol, drugs, cigarettes which are major

-Focus will also be placed on the preventive aspects of
+causes of illnesses among our people. | Focus will also be placed on the preventive aspects of

 lifestyle diseases, such as hypertension and coronary diseases, diabetes